ankitsultana/jade-resume/README.md

 ```

 This will open a new tab/window in your default browser, you can use this to save the resume as PDF or preview changes.
 To change the contents, edit the `index.jade` file.
 The corresponding tab/window should live reload on every save action on the `index.jade` file.
 When are you satisfied with the changes, convert the page to PDF as mentioned below.

+You can also use an external JSON file for adding text to the resume.
+In this case, its './data.json`.

 ### PDF